You Got Spirit, Kid

-"You Got Spirit, Kid" is a song by the American rock band Coheed and Cambria, released from their eighth studio album The Color Before the Sun on July 10, 2015.
+"You Got Spirit, Kid" is a song by American progressive rock band Coheed and Cambria, released from their eighth studio album The Color Before the Sun on July 10, 2015.

 Composition

 "You Got Spirit, Kid" harkens back to the material found on In Keeping Secrets of Silent Earth: 3 and contains a more pop-oriented sound, being described as pop punk and power pop.
 The concept for the song is trying to accept things the way they are and making the best out of them.